Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 - **Select** a specific occupancy value e.g. $1/2$.
 - **Fix** the occupancy to its current refined value.
 This is only applicable if the atom occupancy has been refining freely or associated with a free variable (FVAR in the .ins file).
-- To refine the occupancy, select @@Free@@.
+- To refine the occupancy, select **Free**.
 This refines the occupancy freely but does not associate it with a free variable.
 - Use `CODE fix` and `CODE free` in the command-line.
 For example, `CODE fix occu 1` fixes the occupancy of selected (or ALL atoms) to 1; `CODE free occu` will make occupancy of selected (or ALL) `refineable'.

 ## Linking Atom Occupancies